BLCM/OpenBLCMM/README.md

   return the first thing they find, though.
 - Maybe completely separate BLCMM from OE?
 - Maybe completely separate INI tweaks into their own little app?
+- Pass around references to stuff like our Options instance, rather than referring to global "instance" vars?